SuperOfficeDocs/superoffice-docs/docs/en/online/system-requirements.md

 * File size: Max 94,4 MB
 * Timeout on file upload: 5 min

-This means that you need about 2,5 - 3 Mbit/sec upload speed to be able to add/edit a 94 MB file to CRM online.
+This means that you need about 2,5 - 3 Mbit/sec upload speed to be able to add/edit a 94 MB file to CRM Online.

 ### Attachments in Mailings and Request